 In Italy, Palladium Group supports the Augusto Rancilio Foundation established in 1983 in memory of Arch.
 Augusto Rancilio and dedicated to him following his tragic death at the age of 26 years.
 The Foundation – which has a recognized legal personality by Regione Lombardia – promotes projects and activities in the fields of architecture, design and urban planning, with a particular interest in supporting young professionals as they enter their working lives.

-It also deals in the protection, promotion and enhancement of artistic and historical matters with special reference to Villa Arconati in Bollate, one of the most important examples of the Lombard ”Pleasure Villas”, close to Milan.
+It also deals in the protection, promotion and enhancement of artistic and historical matters with special reference to Villa Arconati-FAR in Bollate, one of the most important examples of the Lombard ”Pleasure Villas”, close to Milan.
 It is here that the Foundation, as well as promoting cultural and educational activities, is engaged in an important restoration project of the Villa and its gardens.
 The aim of the project is not only to give this place of heritage back to the community, but also to develop, through a contemporary and international lens, a place of architecture and art that in the past was known as the ”Versailles of Milan”.